10 Magnificent UK Train Journeys Through Seaside Towns, National Parks, and Mountain Peaks

 On approach to Coleraine, the track skims the Benone Strand, which is a fabulous place for swimming, sunbathing, and watersports during summer.
 As you approach the seaside town of Castlerock, peer up at the top of the coastal cliffs for a view of Mussenden Temple before you plunge into the longest tunnel in Ireland.

-The journey from Londonderry to Coleraine takes around 40 minutes, and you can reserve tickets online in advance at Translink.
+The journey from Derry to Coleraine takes around 40 minutes, and you can reserve tickets online in advance at Translink.

-7. Night Riviera Sleeper: London Paddington to Penzance
+UK train journey #7: Night Riviera Sleeper — London Paddington to Penzance

 For this train ride, you can take either the scenic day option or the glamorous overnight option.
 The Night Riviera Sleeper flutters you away from the streets of London to the westernmost tip of England, the Cornish port town of Penzance, via tranquil countryside and quaint seaside towns.